Yeniseian languages: Classification

-It is theorized that the Xiongnu and Hunnic languages were Southern Yeniseian.
-Only two languages of this family survived into the 20th century: Ket (also known as Imbat Ket), with around 200 speakers, and Yugh (also known as Sym Ket), now extinct.
-The other known members of this family—Arin, Assan, Pumpokol, and Kott—have been extinct for over two centuries.
-Other groups—the Buklin, Baikot, Yarin, Yastin, Ashkyshtym, and Koibalkyshtym—are identifiable as Yeniseic speaking from tsarist fur-tax records compiled during the 17th century, but nothing remains of their languages except a few proper names.
+It has been suggested that the Xiongnu and Hunnic languages were Southern Yeniseian.
+Only two languages of this family survived into the 20th century: Ket (also known as Imbat Ket), with around 150 speakers, and Yugh (also known as Sym Ket), now extinct.
+The other known members of this family—Arin, Assan, Pumpokol, and Kott—have been extinct for over 150 years.
+Other groups—the Baikot, Yarin (Buklin), Yastin, Ashkyshtym (Bachat Teleuts), and Koibalkyshtym—are identifiable as Yeniseic speaking from tsarist fur-tax records compiled during the 17th century, but nothing remains of their languages except a few proper names.